 \section{Data and sample selection}

-For this study, we make use of data tracing the resolved stellar mass distribution and kinematics of galaxies at $z\approx1$.
-For the kinematics, we rely on the Integral Field Unit (IFU) spectroscopy from the KROSS \citep{kross} and KMOS$^{\rm 3D}$ \citep{kmos3d} surveys.
+For this study, we made use of data tracing the resolved stellar mass distribution and kinematics of galaxies at $z\approx1$.
+For the kinematics, we relied on the integral field unit (IFU) spectroscopy from the KROSS \citep{kross} and KMOS$^{\rm 3D}$ \citep{kmos3d} surveys.
 These surveys mapped the H$\alpha$ distribution and kinematics of galaxies at $z\sim0.6-2.5$ using the KMOS instrument at the VLT.
 The spectral resolution of the data is $R=\lambda/\Delta\lambda \sim 3500-4000$, which for H$\alpha$ at our $z$ corresponds to $\sigma\sim40$ km/s.
-The typical FWHM of the PSF is $\sim0.5-0.8$ arcsec \citep{kross,kmos3d_final}.
+The typical full width at half maximum (FWHM) of the point-spread function (PSF) is $\sim0.5-0.8$ arcsec \citep{kross,kmos3d_final}.
 We note that the kinematics of these samples have been studied before (e.g., \citealt{kross,burkert_j,kross_harrison,ubler2017,tiley2019,sharma2021}), although with approaches different from ours, as discussed below.

-For this work, we require a galaxy sample that meets several selection criteria on the kinematic data.
-We start by visually inspecting all the position-velocity (PV) slices along the major and minor axes of the galaxies in the parent sample, keeping only those systems with high signal-to-noise (S/N) and compelling regular kinematics (i.e., clear velocity gradients in the major-axis PV, no gradients in the minor-axis PV, no signs of mergers) to ensure a clean sample of rotating discs.
-Next, we select against poorly resolved galaxies with H$\alpha$ emission less extended than $\sim2$ times the PSF.
+For this work, we required a galaxy sample that met several selection criteria on the kinematic data.
+We started by visually inspecting all the position-velocity (PV) slices along the major and minor axes of the galaxies in the parent sample, keeping only those systems with a high signal-to-noise (S/N) and compelling regular kinematics (i.e. clear velocity gradients in the major-axis PV, no gradients in the minor-axis PV, no signs of mergers) to ensure a clean sample of rotating discs.
+Next, we selected against poorly resolved galaxies with H$\alpha$ emission less extended than $\sim2$ times the PSF.
 As shown below, we verified that this criterion does not appear to significantly bias the optical mass-size relation of our galaxies, which is consistent with literature relations for the star-forming disc population.